sajadmh/google-sheets-wordle/README.md

   var ui = SpreadsheetApp.getUi();
   ui.createMenu('► Wordle ◄')
     .addItem('🔄  Start New Game', 'newGame')
-    .addSeparator()
-    .addSubMenu(SpreadsheetApp.getUi().createMenu('Install Game')
-      .addItem('🔛  Run Me Twice', 'createOnEditTrigger'))
     .addToUi();
 }
 ```

 In the menu, one feature will reset the game and move on to the next Wordle.
-The other feature will be used for installing the onEdit trigger that looks out for a user's click of a checkbox.

 We will create a function to get the current ID in the Settings sheet in cell C2.
 This is the ID that references the current game/word: